Aqua Line (Mumbai Metro): Bidding

 The MMRC called for pre-qualification bids in September 2013.
 Bidders for the work on tunnels and stations were to submit their bids by 30 October 2013.
 On 31 January 2014, the bid document was modified and the annual turnover requirement was reduced to "average annual construction turnover of not less than USD 175 million defined as billing for civil infrastructure work completed or in progress over the last five years ending on March 2013".
 Sanjay Sethi, managing director of MMRC, stated, "The annual turnover requirement must have been set with the idea of attracting specific companies to the project.
 However, the Japan International Cooperation Agency (JICA) felt that consortia or joint ventures are a combination of management contractors and construction contractors.
 In all Metro projects, the annual turnover is the starting point for bidding based on which we should not restrict applications.
 The issue was also raised by several potential bidders."
 The last date for the submission of pre-qualification bids was extended to 10 March 2014.
-Fourteen pre-qualification bids were received for the design and construction of underground stations and tunnels for Line 3.
+Fourteen pre-qualification bids were received for the design and construction of underground stations and tunnels for the Aqua Line.
 The 14 bidders were: Afcon-KMB, CEC-ITD Cementation India-TPL, CTCEC-Pan India Infrastructures Pvt Ltd, Dogus-Soma Constructions, IL&FS-CR256 (China Railway), JKumar-CRTG, Larsen & Toubro-STEC, Mosmetrostory-Hindustan Construction Company, OHL-SK Engineering & Construction, Pratibha-GDYT Consortium, Sacyr-CMC-Essar, Salin Impreglio-Gammon, Strabag-AG-Patel Engineering and Unity Infrastructure-IVRCL-CTG.
 Tenders to construct the car depot at Aarey colony were floated by the MMRC in July 2014.